ChrisCJFern/AlliGators/README.md

 * Integration with BLE beacons - integration with the Gimbal beacons API to utilize the BLE beacons.
 * Chatbot integration with Alli - integration with the Alli chatbot API.

+## Communication
+* The application uses several APIs in order to be fully functional.
+* For the tours, it uses the Google Maps API to display map information.
+Note that the user must enable location services in order to effectively use this feature.
+* For the beacons, it communicates with the Gimbal Android Version 4 API to connect to Gimbal beacons that are within a certain range.
+This also communicates with a Gimbal Manager which have set up Places, Geofences, and Beacons.
+This manager is an external feature of the Gimbal API which must be correctly set up before the API can be used.
+* For the chatbot, Alli Tours communicates with the Cogability UF chatbot API.
+Calls to the API are made when a user asks a question and it responds with answers generated through Cogability's AI corpus.
+* The screens are routed so that the interface is easy to use and intuitive.
+Android's back button can be used to go to previous screens.

+## Integrity and Resilience
+* Null safety is practiced to prevent null errors.
+In order to ensure that the application runs correctly, an Android testing suite called Monkey is employed to generate pseudo-random streams of user events such as clicks, touches, or gestures, as well as a number of system-level events.
+We use this to stress-test the application and to ensure that crashes are rare and far in between.
+So far, the application rarely crashes and runs consistently.

 ## Link to Repo
 https://github.com/ChrisCJFern/AlliGators